sadeem058/Applied-Tasks/README.md

 }
 If "OFF" → turn LED OFF

-# ESP32 Stepper Motor Control via Web Server
+# Solve ESP32 Stepper Motor Control via Web Server
 Project Overview

 This project demonstrates how to control a 28BYJ-48 Stepper Motor using an ESP32 and a ULN2003 driver over a local Wi-Fi network (Access Point mode).